 Cluster update fails at Ceph CSI pod eviction¶

-An update of a MOS managed cluster may fail with the ceph csi-driver is not evacuated yet, waiting… error during the Ceph CSI pod eviction.
+An update of a MOS cluster may fail with the ceph csi-driver is not evacuated yet, waiting… error during the Ceph CSI pod eviction.

 Scale the affected

 StatefulSetof the pod that fails to init down to